ZeCanelha/AFrame-Tutorial/README.md

 Make changes in the example `Task5` provided to match the following:

-Using the Vibrotactile component available in the directory, create a vibration feedback (`vibrations1.json` available in the directory ) for the red `<a-box>` in the scene.
-This feedback should trigger when the cursor intercepts the red box.
+Use the Vibrotactile to create a scene where there is  vibration feedback (the vibration is defined by the `vibrations1.json` available in the directory ) when the cursor intercepts the red `<a-box>` in the scene.

 Since we do not have a vibration device to receive vibrotactile feedback, confirm the following output in the browser console: